ohsu-cedar-comp-hub/scRNAvelocity/README.md

 ## Common Errors

 Velocyto uses the basename of the path to the 10x location directory and this can cause problems.
-The script *plot_velocity.py* tries to correct this by using the *paths.tsv* file as a map to the corresponding cell barcodes postfix in the single cell object.
+The script *plot_velocity.py* tries to correct this by using the *input/paths.tsv* file as a map to the corresponding cell barcodes postfix in the single cell object.

 Reference: [Velocyto Analysis](https://velocyto.org/velocyto.py/tutorial/analysis.html)